arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-07.md

 in the first lesson.

-Make sure you have installed/configured Docker and VirtualBox on your machine.
+Make sure you have installed/configured Docker on your machine.

 In IntelliJ, if not already present,